laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ## Big Numbers, Tags 2 and 3

-The requirements for these are part of {{PreferredSerialization}}.
-Note that this is an oddity for backwards compatibility and better support for 128-bit integers.
-Normally all deterministic requirements for tags are at the data model level and thus not part of {{PreferredSerialization}}.
+The determinism requirements for big numbers are part of the big number requirements that are part of {{PreferredSerialization}}.
+That is, the Preferred Serialization of big numbers is deterministic.
+See also {{BigNumPreferred}}.

 ## Big Floats and Decimal Fractions, Tags 4 and 5